katymorris/kathy-blog/content/blog/chatgpt-rust/index.md

 For the mismatch error it's suggesting I change the return type to a more general type rather than using a specific type.
 The difference would be these:

-Original:  Result<(), std::io::Error>
+Original:  `Result<(), std::io::Error>`
-Newly Suggested:  Result<(), Box<dyn std::error::Error>>
+Newly Suggested:  `Result<(), Box<dyn std::error::Error>>`

-In my head I'm wondering if Box<dyn> might be equivilent to <any> in TypeScript.
-You generally want to avoid using <any> if at all possible, so I'm questioning whether ChatGPT is correct here.
-I asked it to explain <dyn>:
+In my head I'm wondering if `Box<dyn>` might be equivilent to "any" in TypeScript.
+You generally want to avoid using "any" if at all possible, so I'm questioning whether ChatGPT is correct here.
+I asked it to explain `Box<dyn>`:

 ![Dyn Error Exp](./17.png)

-I'm still questioning the accuracy of ChatGPT using Box<dyn> in this situation.
+I'm still questioning the accuracy of ChatGPT using `Box<dyn>` in this situation.
 I decided it's time to venture outward to Google at this point out of curiousity.
 I ended up at the Rust documentation:

 ![Documentation Dyn](./18.png)

 I found this answer much better than what ChatGPT gave me.
 Then I started looking for an example of actix HttpServer to compare what ChatGPT gave me to it.
-I went to the documentation again and found this snippet which doesn't use Box<dyn>:
+I went to the documentation again and found this snippet which doesn't use `Box<dyn>`:

 ![actix Documentation](./19.png)